MdSaifAli063/Login-Register-UI/README.md

 - A: Yes, swap the Boxicons CDN and update icon class names accordingly.
 - Q: How do I change the primary color?
 - A: Update the relevant CSS variables (e.g., --blue-500, --blue-600) in css/style.css.

+## 📄 License

+This project is provided as-is for personal or commercial use.
+If you need a specific license (e.g., MIT), add a LICENSE file and update this section accordingly.